Egg-Free Gingerbread Cookies Recipe

 - Decorate as desired.
 Eggless Royal icing recipe here.

 - The baking time might vary depending on the side of the cookies.
-For cookies with slightly crispy edges and tender centers, bake they look slightly puffed and set.
+For cookies with slightly crispy edges and tender centers, bake until they look slightly puffed and set.
 Keep in mind that the longer the cookies bake, the harder and crunchier they’ll be.

 Nutrition